-Figure 5: Software version is displayed briefly during the boot-up sequence.
+Figure 6: Software version is displayed briefly during the boot-up sequence.

-- 2) The two green OLC light bars will be fully lit along their length for approximately 5 seconds. - 3) The LCD display shows the firmware revision screen for about 5 seconds (see Figure 5). - 4) After the self check is complete, the four status lights should turn green and the light bars should be dark unless a signal is activating OLC action in either the uplink or downlink.
+4) After the self check is complete, the four status lights should turn green and the light bars should be dark unless a signal is activating OLC action in either the uplink or downlink.